bmedicke/power_of_2_decode/readme.md

 # used third party libraries

 - [klib](https://github.com/attractivechaos/klib), MIT licensed
-  - specifically `khash.h` for hash maps.
+  - specifically `khash.h` for a hash map storing the count of the occurrences for the decoded words.
   - reasoning: single file, independent libraries; used in big projects (e.g. Neovim)

 # useful links and notes